 The findings have several implications for addiction treatment practice: The structured nature of the Morita Therapy protocol makes it suitable for integration into existing addiction treatment programs.
-Its emphasis on acceptance and purposeful emotional living complements pharmacological and behavioral interventions.
-The protocol's flexibility enables customization tailored to individual needs and cultural contexts, thereby enhancing its applicability across diverse populations.
-Effective implementation of Morita

-Therapy requires specialized training for therapists to facilitate emotional acceptance and guide participants through the various phases of the protocol.
+Its emphasis on and emotional acceptance purposeful living complements pharmacological and behavioral The interventions. protocol's flexibility enables customization tailored to individual needs and cultural contexts, thereby enhancing its applicability across diverse populations.
+Effective implementation of Morita Therapy requires specialized training for therapists to facilitate emotional acceptance and guide participants through the various phases of the protocol.